Christin-paige/meet/README.md

 ### Meet is a serverless progressive web application with React using a test driven development (TDD) technique.
 The application uses the Google calendar API to fetch upcoming events.

+## Feature 1: Filter Events By City
+Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
+Given user hasn’t searched for any city
+When the user opens the app
+Then the user should see a list of upcoming events Scenario 2: User should see a list of suggestions when they search for a city.
+Given the main page is open
+When the user starts typing in the city textbox
+Then the user should receive a list of cities (suggestions) that match what they’ve typed.
+Scenario 3: User can select a city from the suggested list.
+Given user was typing “Washington DC” in the city textbox AND the  list of suggested cities is showing When the user selects a city (e.g., “Washington DC) from the list Then their city should be changed to that city AND the user should receive a list of upcoming events in that city.

 ## Feature 2: Show/Hide Event Details
 Scenario 1: An event element is collapsed by default.
 Given a user wants to see event details.